Build future-ready skills with a hands-on computer science degree in London

 Exceptional graduate outcomes

-Our Computer Science BSc is hands-on.
-We focus on employability.
-As a result, 96% of Simmies are in employment, vocation, or further study within 15 months of graduation (HESA, 2024).
+The hands-on approach and strong focus on employability in our computer science degree lead to outstanding results – 96% of St Mary’s graduates are in employment, vocation or further study within 15 months of graduation (HESA, 2024).

 Some examples of job roles and areas of work for graduates of undefined include: